jakeburke1775/se_project_coffeeshop/README.md

 This is the second project of the Software Engineering program at TripleTen.
 It was created using HTML and CSS, based on the design brief.

+I found this project very fun to complete. getting everything to look right is something I enjoy I would be content in a career doing this.

 ## Project features

 - Semantic HTML5